 Another cutting-edge image quality feature of this model is its 4K/Ultra HD resolution, as LG’s 65EF9500 has made our best 4K TV for 2018 rankings.

 The Ultra HD/4K resolution with this model means this TV will be able to handle the eventual migration from HD to 4K programming.
 It also has upscaling capabilities, meaning the TV will upscale full HD programming now to take full advantage of the 4K resolution of this model while you wait for 4K programming to become widespread.

 Even when viewing this model at a sharp angle, the display remains easy to see.
 Rtings measures the viewing angle for this unit at 84 degrees, which is an outstanding level of performance.

 Movie quality is strong with this model, and judder isn’t a problem, as viewing a 24 fps source movie with this unit’s 120Hz refresh rate works flawlessly.
 Motion blur is also a none issue with the 65EF9500.
 And if you are curious about how a curved TV compares to this one, you can read our Hisense 65H10S review.

 The 65EF9500 has passive 3D capabilities, and the OLED technology excels in its display quality with 3D programming.

 I loved the display quality of the flat 65EF9500 screen, but some people may prefer the look of a curved screen, which is where the 65EF9500 vs. 65EG9600 comparisons come in.
 The two sets are nearly identical in display quality, but the 65EG9600 is curved.

 An area where the flat 65EF9500 TV has an advantage over its curved brother is in its HDR compliance.
-HDR is a new type of technology that produces noticeably brighter colors and better overall image quality versus non-HDR programming.
+HDR is a new technology that produces noticeably brighter colors and better overall image quality than non-HDR programming.
 While there isn’t a lot of HDR programming on the market now, it represents the future of TV programming.